MACH-M-Fly/DesignTeamMDO/README.md

 Version 2:

+- Move away from classed based model for moving information around
+	- easier to implement derivaties some components
+- Compare take off simulations
+- Make the misson segments more modular
+- Improve post processing
 - Aero structural optimization
 	- pros cons of switching to openaerostruct
-- move away from classed based model for moving information around
-	- easier to implement derivaties some components

-- Make the misson segments more modular
-- compare take off simulations
-- improve post processing
+- Parasitic drag calculation
+- Resize the tail based on tail volume coefficients
+- Dynamic Stability requirements

+- Change objective functions ( MACH and Mfly )

+- Airfoil Optimization

+- Machine Learning with Motocalc
+- Clean up what is printed to the terminal